Joan II of Navarre

-Philip V was succeeded by his brother, Charles IV, in both France and Navarre in 1322, but most Navarrese lords refused to swear loyalty to him.
+In 1322, Philip V was succeeded by his brother Charles IV in both France and Navarre, but most Navarrese lords refused to swear loyalty to him.
 After Charles IV died in 1328, the Navarrese expelled the French governor and declared Joan the rightful monarch of Navarre.
-In France, Philip of Valois was crowned king.
+In France, Philip of Valois was crowned king as Philip VI.
 He concluded an agreement with Joan and her husband, who renounced Joan's claims to Champagne and Brie in exchange for three counties, while Philip acknowledged their right to Navarre.
-Joan and her husband were together crowned in Pamplona Cathedral on 5 March 1329.

-The royal couple closely cooperated during their joint reign, but Philip of Évreux was more active.
+Joan II and Philip III were crowned in Pamplona Cathedral in March 1329.
+The royal couple closely cooperated during their joint reign, but Philip III was more active.
 However, they mostly lived in their French domains, with Navarre being administered by governors during their absences.
+Philip died in 1343.
+Joan succumbed to the Black Death in 1349, and was succeeded by her son Charles II.

 Uncertain legitimacy

-Joan was the daughter of Louis, King of Navarre, and his wife, Margaret of Burgundy.
+Joan was the daughter of King Louis I of Navarre and his wife, Margaret of Burgundy.
 Joan was born in 1312.
 Her father was the oldest son and heir of King Philip IV of France and Queen Joan I of Navarre.

 Joan's mother, Margaret, and the other daughters-in-law of King Philip, Joan and Blanche of Burgundy, were arrested in 1314.
 They were charged with adultery with two knights, the brothers Philip and Walter of Aunay.
 After being tortured, one of the brothers confessed that they had been the lovers of Margaret and Blanche for three years.
 The Aunay brothers were soon executed, and Margaret and Blanche were imprisoned.
 After the scandal, the legitimacy of Joan became dubious, because her mother was accused of having had an extramarital affair around the year of Joan's birth.

 Philip IV died on 26 November 1314, and Joan's father became Louis X of France.
 Margaret technically became queen of France, but was not released and before long died in her prison in Château Gaillard.

 Louis stated that Joan was his legitimate daughter on his deathbed.
 He died on 5 June 1316.
 His second wife, Clementia of Hungary, was pregnant.
 According to an agreement of the most powerful French lords, which was completed on 16 July, if Clementia gave birth to a son, the son was to be crowned King of France, but if a daughter was born, she and Joan could only inherit the Kingdom of Navarre and the counties of Champagne and Brie (the three realms that Louis X had inherited from his mother, Joan I of Navarre).
 It was also agreed that Joan was to be sent to her mother's relatives in Burgundy, but her marriage could not be decided without the consent of the members of the French royal family.